maxbutler407/TSE_Database_Development/README.md

 ### The following information describes each file used for our farm project:

-farm-api >> db.js is the SQL database code.
+SQL SCRIPT FOR TABLES is the SQL database code.

 farm-api >> server.js is the back-end code (eg. describes endpoints to transmit data from the front-end to the database)